aidangrs/jq-modal/README.md

 # Burp JQ

 This is a Burp Extension to apply [jq](https://github.com/stedolan/jq) queries to JSON content from the HTTP message viewer.
+This has been modified to allow multiple JSON objects to be rendered, where before the JQ response window would only display the first overall JSON object.

 ![Demo GIF](img/demo.gif)